Dito Ariotedjo: Political career

 In 2017, he was appointed as Head of Angkatan Muda Pembaharuan Indonesia (Indonesian Renewal Young Force), a mass organization under Golkar.
 He was later appointed as Division Head of Social Innovation and Mass Organization of Golkar Party's Central Committee.
 Immediately prior to his ministerial appointment, he was Head of Innovation and Creativity Institute within Golkar.
 He also worked under Golkar chairman Airlangga Hartanto as an expert advisor at the Coordinating Minister for Economic Affairs.

 On 3 April 2023, he was appointed as Minister of Youth and Sports, replacing the resigning Zainudin Amali.
 He was the youngest and second millennial to Nadiem Makarim to be appointed a government minister in Indonesia.

 Personal life

 He married Niena Kirana Riskyana Fuad in 2018.
-Niena is a daughter of Fuad Hasan Masyhur, one of members of Golkar's central leadership.
+Niena is a daughter of Fuad Hasan Masyhur, one of members of Golkar's central leadership and one of founder and owner of Maktour, a national-level hajj and umrah travel agency.
 The couple had a daughter, Sadia Kiera Nadashana Nandito, who was born in 2020.

+In May 2025, he separated from her wife, Niena.
+She filed for divorce twice, June 2025 and December 2025.
+Later, he confirmed the divorce process to the media, citing undisclosed differences.